nuxt/nuxt/docs/3.api/3.utils/navigate-to.md

 `navigateTo` is a router helper function that allows programmatically navigating users through your Nuxt application.

-`navigateTo` is available on both server side and client side.
-It can be used within plugins, middleware or can be called directly to perform page navigation.
+`navigateTo` is available on both the server and client side.
+It is usable within plugins and middleware or directly called to perform page navigation.

 ## Type